What is acupuncture?Blog

 Acupuncture is a very helpful therapeutic tool to help with conception and also facilitate the healthy progression of pregnancy.

-If you’re looking to find out more about what is acupuncture and how it relates to fertility, then read how Dr John Tsagaris helped model Ruth Crilly with a treatment of acupuncture for fertility.
+If you’re looking to find out more about what is acupuncture for fertility and how ti works, then read Dr John Tsagaris article.

 During pregnancy, the most frequent problems addressed with acupuncture are lower backache, stiffness, nausea, lack of energy, sleeping issues, appetite management and skin breakouts amongst others.